boyvanamstel/Whitefox-keyboard-macOS-configuration/README.md

 1. [Download a copy of the configuration](https://github.com/boyvanamstel/Whitefox-keyboard-macOS-configuration/archive/master.zip).
 2. [Follow Input Club's guide to install the customized firmware](https://input.club/configurator-setup).

+_Note_: The little hole in the bottom of the Whitefox keyboard activates firmware-flashing-mode.
+No need to take it apart.

 ## Whitefox Keyboard?

 ![Whitefox keyboard, full](https://raw.githubusercontent.com/boyvanamstel/Whitefox-keyboard-macOS-configuration/master/assets/whitefox1.jpg)